Azure/mlops-v2/QUICKSTART.md

    2.5 Create an empty repository e.g. "Mlops-Test"

-   2.6 Create a new .sh file on your local machine and paste the following code:
+   2.6 Download this [shell script](sparse_checkout.sh).
+In the file, please update the variables based on the following choices:

    ```console